mbesta/probgraph-public/README.md

 `python3 create_intersection_estimator_plots.py`

-The plots can be found in the folder 'intersection_estimator_plots'.
+The plots will be saved in the folder 'intersection_estimator_plots'.
 Please note that due to the random choice of hash functions, the plots will slightly vary each time they are re-generated.